-- Remuneration increase budgets for 2024; - Allocation of the previous year's incentive award fund; - Distribution of quarterly bonus funds; - Budget planning for the Employee Social Benefits Fund and amendments to its regulations; - Meetings with Management Board members; - Consultation on the Bank Pekao S.A.
-Whistleblowing Procedure; - Updates to the Procedure for Counteracting Mobbing, Discrimination, Harassment, or Other Undesirable Behaviour at Bank Polska Kasa Opieki Spółka Akcyjna; - Presentation of the Bank's employee psychophysical resilience study; - Review of the Voluntary Redundancy Programme launched in 2024.
+Remuneration increase budgets for 2024; Allocation of the previous year's incentive award fund; Distribution of guarterly bonus funds; Budget planning for the Employee Social Benefits Fund and amendments to its regulations; Meetings with Management Board members;

+Consultation on the Bank Pekao S.A.
+Whistleblowing Procedure;

+Updates to the Procedure for Counteracting Mobbing, Discrimination, Harassment, or Other Undesirable Behaviour at Bank Polska Kasa Opieki Spółka Akcyjna;

+Presentation of the Bank's employee psychophysical resilience study; Review of the Voluntary Redundancy Programme launched in 2024.